AmyDelaney94/hows-it-hanging/README.md

 - <a href="http://pep8online.com/">PEP8 online check</a> was used to validate the python code.
 - <a href="http://pep8online.com/">Heroku</a> was used to deploy the application.
 - Built-in Python Libraries
     - os -> The os library was imported to create a function to utilise the os.system to clear the terminal.
-This supports a positive user experience on game replay by clearing the previous gameplay and making the screen clearer and more structured.
+This library was imported to imrove the overall user experience and to ensure the terminal is clear between rounds.

-    - random -> The random library was imported to access the built-in method of generating a random number selection using the randint() method.
-This then is used to generate a random sequence of 4 numbers from a range of 1 – 10 for the secret code the user has to crack.
+    - random -> The random library was imported to access the built-in method of generating a random word from the word.py file using the "random." method.

+    - sys -> The sys library was imported to to create a function that allows the user to exit the game.
+This was achieved using the built in sys.exit() method.

 <!-- TOC --><a name="testing"></a>
 ### Testing